rayblick/GardenMonitor/docs/source/pages/docs.rst

 Summary
 --------
-This section was added as a reminder to myself how the documentation was built.
-Feel free to skip this step.
+Build documentation using Sphinx Documentation Generator.
+A little restructured text is shown as a reminder and the process of moving docs to gh-pages is detailed.

 Install